C-H-Simpson/HarvestOccupationalHeat/README.md

 ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
 │   ├──dayofyear.py    <- Logic for subsetting data based on the day of the year.
-│   ├──esgf_opendap.py <- Routine for loading climate data from ESGF.
 │   ├──Labour.py       <- Formulae for assumptions about the effect of WBGT on labour.
 │   └──RiceAtlas.py    <- Routine for loading RiceAtlas data.
 ```